 How to Calculate Your Assets

-The first step to calculate your net worth is to aggregate the value of all of your assets.
-The textbook definition of an asset is anything that provides a future economic benefit.
+The first step to calculating your net worth is to aggregate or add up the value of all of your assets.
+The textbook definition of an asset is anything that provides a future economic benefit or value.

 The most common forms of assets for an individual would probably be cash in the bank (checking or savings accounts), investments, vehicles, and real estate.